 require() statements in your code, but they could also

 be implicit, based on a single module loaded by your code that has its

-Whenever possible, refactor large functions into smaller function sets that work together and return fast responses.
-For example, a webhook or HTTP trigger function might require an acknowledgment response within a certain time limit.
+Whenever possible, refactor large functions into smaller function sets that work together and return responses fast.
+For example, a webhook or HTTP trigger function might require an acknowledgment response within a certain time limit; it is common for webhooks to require an immediate response.
 You can pass the HTTP trigger payload into a queue to be processed by a queue trigger function.
 This approach allows you to defer the actual work and return an immediate response.
-It is common for webhooks to require an immediate response.

 Cross function communication.